paladin-t/b8/docs/manual.md

 These functions are used to create, load or extract graphics objects and values:

-* `LOAD_RESOURCE(path)`: loads a resource from bank
+* `LOAD_RESOURCE(path)`: loads a resource from the disk
-	* `path`: path of a resource, can be "*.sprite", "*.map" or "*.quantized" files; uses the content directory of a disk as lookup root
+	* `path`: the path of the resource, can be "*.sprite", "*.map" or "*.quantized" files; uses the content directory of the running disk as lookup root
-	* returns successfully loaded resource; or nil for sprite and quantized, empty list for map
+	* returns successfully loaded resource; or nil for sprite and quantized, empty list for map when failed
 * `LOAD_BLANK(y, w, h, n = 1)`: loads a blank resource
-	* `y`: type of a resource, can be "sprite", "map" or "quantized"
+	* `y`: the type of the resource, can be "sprite", "map" or "quantized"
-	* `w`: width of a frame/layer
+	* `w`: the width of the frame/layer
-	* `h`: height of a frame/layer
+	* `h`: the height of the frame/layer
-	* `n`: count of sprite frames, or map layers; ignored by quantized
+	* `n`: the count of sprite frames, or map layers; ignored by quantized
 * `CLONE(g)`: clones a graphics object, and its states
-	* `g`: source graphics object, can be sprite, map or quantized
+	* `g`: the source graphics object, can be sprite, map or quantized
 	* returns cloned graphics object

-* `RGBA(r, g, b, a = 255)`: returns a color value with RGBA components, each component is an integer with range of values from 0 to 255
+* `RGBA(r, g, b, a = 255)`: constructs a color value with RGBA components, each component is an integer with range of values from 0 to 255
+	* returns color value
 * `UNPACK(c, r, g, b [, a])`: unpacks a color value with RGBA components, and assigns all result values to rest variables
-	* `c`: for input, color value
+	* `c`: for input, the color value
 	* `r`: for output, the red component
 	* `g`: for output, the green component
 	* `b`: for output, the blue component